What Is Heat Treatment Process?

 - Case Hardening Process

-The Annealing Process is a type of heat treatment process that reduces the dislocations of the crystal structure.
+The Annealing Process is a type of heat treatment that reduces the dislocations of the crystal structure.
 The Annealing is mainly applied for steel materials where the steel is heated to Austenite Temperature (above 1000 K or 727 degrees centigrade).
 Further, the heated steel is cooled slowly to achieve the required properties.

 Purpose of Annealing Heat Treatment Process: